DeltaCoderr/Covid-19-Tracker/README.md

 * Shows the Number of Total Deaths in the country.
 * Shows the Total Number of People Recovered.
 * Displays the New Confirmed Cases.
+* Displays the New Number of Deaths Happened Recently.